Approved by the Superintendent of Financial Services pursuant to the Pension Benefits Act, R.S.O. 1990, c. P.8, as amended

 Note: Indicate any pension plan member in “included employment” as defined in sections 2(1) and 4 of the federal Pension Benefits Standards Act (PBSA).
 For example, if any member is employed in an activity that is within the authority of the PBSA; this includes interprovincial transportation, communications, banking, and/or employment in the Yukon Territory, Northwest Territories or Nunavut Territory.

-Send the completed application, required documents and the registration fee (cheque payable to the Minister of Finance) to:
+Send the completed application, required documents and the registration fee (cheque payable to the Financial Services Regulatory Authority of Ontario) to:

 The application is to be filed along with the required documents that create and support the pension plan and pension fund.
 The required documents are listed in this section.
 Indicate a check mark for each item attached to the application.